foobarbaz-inc/buffalo_interface/README.md

 ### Job Management

 The celery listener that queries the subgraph and distributes jobs is at `sequencer/off_chain_sequencer/listener.py`.
 The listener uses a redis backend and an RabbitMQ message broker to send messages to workers, managed with celery.

-#### Redis Setup
+The listener puts jobs in the worker queue as needed, and workers pull from the queue.
+The worker jobs are linked to a follow-up job on success and an error job, one of which is performed by the listener after the job ends depending on the status.

 To setup redis, follow https://redis.io/docs/getting-started/installation/install-redis-on-linux/.

-#### RabbitMQ Setup

 To setup RabbitMQ, follow https://www.rabbitmq.com/download.html.

-#### Running the listener

 Delete Redis cache and reset listener:
 ```